Grype Vulnerability Scanner Collector

 Overview

 This collector runs Grype — Anchore's open-source vulnerability scanner — against the repository to detect known CVEs in dependencies.
 It supports the ecosystems Grype covers (Go, Node.js, Python, Java, Rust, Ruby, PHP, .NET, and more) and writes normalized vulnerability data to .sca in the Component JSON, making results immediately consumable by the existing SCA policy.
 No secrets or vendor accounts are required.
-By default, Grype's vulnerability database is pre-baked into the collector image at build time, so CVE data is as current as the most recent image build; an experimental db_auto_update input can instead fetch the latest database at scan time.
+By default it scans against the vulnerability database baked into the collector image, so freshness tracks the image rebuild cadence; set db_auto_update: true — on a Hub that honors the size: large profile these collectors declare — to fetch the latest database at scan time and pick up CVEs published since the image was built.

 Collected Data